tommi-vsalo/BlueTeamLab/docs/dev/project-documentation/user-guide.md

 - Small practice attacks and defenses.
 - A general Windows/Ubuntu server environment.
 - Infrastructure-as-Code using OpenTofu.
+- How virtual machines are deployed automatically using VirtualBox + OVA images

 All machines run in VirtualBox and are automatically created with the OpenTofu tool.